‘Catfish: The TV Show’ Season 6, Episode 2 ‘Alante & Nevaeh’ Recap [Spoilers]

 At the end of the second meeting, Alante makes it clear he wants nothing to do with Ericka and there is no friendship anymore.
 So, she says goodbye and leaves.
 Five months later, however, when Nev and Max call to catch up – the two are in the same room.
 It appears as if they’ve worked out their differences and are friends.
 Just friends.
 Despite Nex and Max continuing to point out the fact that they could be more.

 Episode 3 of Season 6 airs next week on MTV.
 Will you be watching it?
-More importantly, what were your thoughts on Episode 2 of the Season?
+More importantly, what were your thoughts on the Episode 2 of the Season?
 Please share those thoughts with us in the comment’s section found down below.

 [Featured Image by Jason Kempin/Getty Images]